 Imagine being able to work from the comfort of your own home, with no boss hovering over your shoulder and no need to fight traffic in the morning.
 It sounds like a dream come true, and for a lot of people, it is.

 There are plenty of remote non-phone jobs out there that allow you to do just that.
-In fact, we’ve put together a list of the top 10 remote non-phone jobs you can do from home.
-So whether you’re a stay-at-home mom looking for some extra income or you’re just sick of the traditional workday grind, there’s definitely something out there for you.
+We’ve put together a list of the top 10 remote non-phone jobs you can do from home.
+So, whether you’re a stay-at-home mom looking for some extra income or you’re just sick of the traditional workday grind, there’s something out there for you.

 8 Great Remote Non-Phone Jobs You Can Do From Home

 So, you’re looking for a work-from-home job that doesn’t involve talking on the phone. there are plenty of remote non-phone jobs to choose from.

 1. Data entry clerk

 The data entry process involves collecting and entering information into a computer system or a safe file system.
 It may also involve performing clerical activities across digital platforms such as databases, spreadsheets, or other documents.
 Some roles may also involve presenting the data in visual formats like graphs and charts.
 The convenience of outsourcing data entry work to a home-based service is what makes this method popular among companies.

 To excel in this field, you will require proficient typing skills that are both fast and accurate, along with a strong focus on detail.
 Depending on the specific job requirements, you may also need to possess excellent research skills or specialized knowledge of software tools.

 The salary range for entry-level employees is approximately $32,957 to $41,538 per year, average annual salary of $57,000, and Top earners gain up to $87,000 annually.